 I combine time-tested ancestral wisdom with the latest clinical research to deliver actionable insights that are decades ahead of conventional wisdom.

-Human Performance Optimization
+Human Performance Maximization

-I like Malcolm Gladwell’s idea that subject matter expertise takes 10,000 practice hours.
+Malcolm Gladwell famously stated that subject matter expertise takes 10,000 hours of practice.
 But for most things, ~10,000 hours is too long.
-When it comes to biohacking and performing at my peak, I like efficiency.
-How can I achieve 80 percent mastery with 20 percent of the effort?
+When it comes to biohacking and at the highest level, I’m about efficiency.

 Whether playing sports with friends, crushing a presentation, or thriving in an arctic tundra for days on end — I want to perform my best anytime, anywhere.

 I launched this site for you to shortcut the “10,000-hour” mastery process.
 Learn from my trials, tribulations, and N=1 experiments.
 Track, hack, and self-optimize your way to superhuman performance.

 - Ayurveda & Traditional Chinese Medicine